asteyven/SET08103-base/units/unit01/unit01b.md

 In two ways:

-- The assessment is designed with 3-week Sprints.
-Each Sprint end will involve a review with a member of the teaching team that will be assessed.
+- The coursework is assessed at two points in the module but as a group you should break the work into smaller 2-3 week Sprints.
-- Every lab your team will have a 10-minute standup with a member of the teaching team to check how everything is progressing.
+- Each week at least one member of your team (preferably all) should attend the Virtual Office Hour detailed on Moodle.
+During this time the group will have a 10-minute standup with a member of the teaching team to check how everything is progressing.

-4. **If we are having a standup does that mean I have to attend every lab?**

-Yes.
-This is for your benefit.

-5. **Does my team have to all be in the same lab session?**

-Yes.
-You should consider this when organising your team.

-6. **Does my team have to work on the lab material together?**
+4. **Does my team have to work on the lab material together?**

-Yes.
-You are a team and should see your learning in the module as part of the team effort.
+You should attempt the labs yourself but as part of a team you should support each other in  your learning and share knowledge with other team members.

-7. **We have a problem with a team member.
+5. **We have a problem with a team member.
 What should we do?**

 Identify quickly and resolve by addressing with the team member.
-If there is a still a problem bring it up at the lab standup.
+If there is a still a problem bring it up with a member of the teaching team.
 If you have fallen out then ask yourselves if it can be solved.
 Try and be professional and curtious as a team.

-8. **Can we sack a team member?**
+6. **Can we sack a team member?**

-We'd prefer not to, but if this is necessary bring it up at the lab standup.
+We'd prefer not to, but if this is necessary bring it up with a member of the teaching team at the Virtual Office Hour.

 ## Recommended Reading